knative/docs/docs/developer/eventing/custom-event-source/custom-event-source/sample-repo.md

     )
     ```

-1. Define the functions to be called from the reconciler functions to set the lifecycle conditions.
+1. Set the lifecycle conditions by defining the functions to be called from the reconciler functions.
 This is typically done in `pkg/apis/samples/VERSION/samplesource_lifecycle.go`:

     ```go
     // InitializeConditions sets relevant unset conditions to Unknown state.